vignettes/01-Introduction.Rmd

 sets, see http://asdfree.com.

-Unlike other software, the R convey
+Unlike other software, the R convey package does not

 require that the user specify these parameters throughout the analysis.